-With increasing school workloads and college challenges on the horizon, now is the time to help your son or daughter prepare with Sylvan’s study skills program in Massachusetts.
+Sylvan’s study skills program in Massachusetts can help ensure your son or daughter is fully prepared for increasing school workloads and the forthcoming challenges of college.
 Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
 You'll see confidence levels soar as your child picks up life-long tools that he or she can put to good use in the classroom and beyond!
 There’s no better time than now to equip your child for success: contact your local Sylvan in Massachusetts now to get started.

-Greater achievements need a solid foundation.
-For that reason, Sylvan's study skills program in Massachusetts is designed to equip teens with transferable skills and strategies that can be used in the classroom and, after that, at college and in career settings.
-At Sylvan, we're always mindful of the bigger picture, so we’re dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
-We’re ready to build your child’s skillset so he or she can take on any challenge with confidence.
+A solid foundation leads to success.
+That’s why we've tailored our study skills program in Massachusetts to equip teens with skills and strategies that are not only applicable at school right away, but can also be used at college and, eventually, in a career setting.
+At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
+We’re here to enhance your child’s skillset so he or she can meet any challenge with confidence.

-- Organizational methods for setting up an effective personal study area and tackling homework.
+- Organizational methods for completing homework assignments and establishing an efficient personal study area.

-- How to navigate college admissions requirements, including the all-important college admission essay.
+- How to ace the all-important college admission essay.

-- Job interview preparation tips and tricks, including learning how to write an impactful resume and cover letter, and how to ace a job interview.
+- Job interview preparation, including how to write an effective resume and cover letter.